rawitat/gtypist_lessons/programming_quotes.typ

 *:MENU
 B:The Programming and Programming Languages Quotes Course
-M: "The Programming Quotes series contains the following lessons" :GENERAL     "General Wisdoms                Wisdoms in Programming and Code Writing" :GENERAL_2   "General Wisdoms #2             Continuation of the above" :GENERAL_3   "General Wisdoms #3             Yet another continuation from above" :GENERAL_4   "General Wisdoms #4             You know the drill, from the above" :GENERAL_5   "General Wisdoms #5             Yet another one of the above" :GENERAL_6   "General Wisdoms #6             As the name said" :PHILOSOPHY  "Philosophy of Computing        Man, Mind, Machine, etc" :SW_ENG      "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2    "Software Engineering #2        Continuation of the above" :SW_ENG_3    "Software Engineering #3        Just like that, from above" :OPTMZ_1     "Optimization                   Concerning Performance and optimization" :ELEM_PRG    "Elements of Programming Style  Lessons from legendary 1978 book" :UNIX_PRG    "The Art of Unix Programming    Quotes from another legendary book" :LISP        "Lisp and FP                    Lisp and Functional Programming" :LISP_2      "Lisp and FP #2                 Continuation of the above" :C_CPP       "C, C++, Objective-C            C and its family (C++, Obj-C)" :JAVACS      "Java and C#                    Java and C#, they belongs together" :DY_SCRIPT   "Dynamic Scripting              Perl, Ruby, Python, etc."
+M: "The Programming Quotes series contains the following lessons" :GENERAL       "General Wisdoms                Wisdoms in Programming and Code Writing" :GENERAL_2     "General Wisdoms #2             Continuation of the above" :GENERAL_3     "General Wisdoms #3             Yet another continuation from above" :GENERAL_4     "General Wisdoms #4             You know the drill, from the above" :GENERAL_5     "General Wisdoms #5             Yet another one of the above" :GENERAL_6     "General Wisdoms #6             As the name said" :PHILOSOPHY    "Philosophy of Computing        Man, Mind, Machine, etc" :PHILOSOPHY_2  "Philosophy of Computing #2     Continuation from aboove" :SW_ENG        "Software Engineering           Some thoughts on Software Dev/Eng" :SW_ENG_2      "Software Engineering #2        Continuation of the above" :SW_ENG_3      "Software Engineering #3        Just like that, from above" :SW_ENG_4      "Software Engineering #4        Just like that, from above" :OPTMZ_1       "Optimization                   Concerning Performance and optimization" :ELEM_PRG      "Elements of Programming Style  Lessons from legendary 1978 book" :UNIX_PRG      "The Art of Unix Programming    Quotes from another legendary book" :LISP          "Lisp and FP                    Lisp and Functional Programming" :LISP_2        "Lisp and FP #2                 Continuation of the above" :C_CPP         "C, C++, Objective-C            C and its family (C++, Obj-C)" :JAVACS        "Java and C#                    Java and C#, they belongs together" :DY_SCRIPT     "Dynamic Scripting              Perl, Ruby, Python, etc."
  :OOP           "Object-Oriented                OO Designs and implementation in Languages" :LEGACY        "Older, Legacy Languages        COBOL, Fortran, etc" :FUNNY         "Facts & Funny                  Facts & Funny about Programmers"

 # ###########################################################################